azat-co/practicalnode/chapter10/chapter10.md

       },
 ```

-When there's `package-lock.json`, npm will use that file to reproduce `node_modules`. `npm-shrinkwrap.json` is backwards compatible with npm v2-4 and it takes precedence over `package-lock.json` which is actually shouldn't be published to npm if you are publishing an npm module (see chapter 12 on publishing npm modules).
-Another difference is that `package-lock.json` is opt-out since it's the default in version 5 while `npm-shrinkwrap.json` is opt-in since you have to execute an extra command to generate it (`npm shrinkwrap`).
-For official explanation, see <https://docs.npmjs.com/files/package-locks>.
+When there's `package-lock.json`, npm will use that file to reproduce `node_modules`. `npm-shrinkwrap.json` is backwards-compatible with npm v2-4 and it takes precedence over `package-lock.json`, which developers actually shouldn't publish to npm if they are publishing an npm module (see Chapter 12 on publishing npm modules).
+Another difference is that `package-lock.json` is opt-out, since it's the default in version 5, while `npm-shrinkwrap.json` is opt-in, since you have to execute an extra command to generate it (`npm shrinkwrap`).
+For an attempt at explanation, see the official docs at <https://docs.npmjs.com/files/package-locks>.

-Are you confused?
+Are you confused when to use lock and when shrinkwrap?
 Here's my rule of thumb: for your own apps, use `package-lock.json` because it's automatic (only in npm v5) or `npm-shrinkwrap.json` to be on a safer side.
 Commit them to Git or just commit the entire `node_modules`.
-For the npm modules which you publish don't lock the versions at all.
+For the npm modules that you publish, don't lock the versions at all.

-If npm is slow or not locking your dependencies enough (it was the case with version 4 but version 5 is fast enough), then take a look at two other package managers: yarn and pnpm:
+If npm is slow or not locking your dependencies enough (as was the case with version 4, but version 5 is fast enough), then take a look at two other package managers: yarn and pnpm.

-* [yarn](https://yarnpkg.com/en/): uses npm registry but often faster and more predictable due to lock files
+* [yarn](https://yarnpkg.com/en/): Uses npm registry but often faster and more predictable due to lock files
-* [pnpm](https://pnpm.js.org): fully command-compatible-with-npm tool which uses symlinks and thus is blazingly fast and space efficient.
+* [pnpm](https://pnpm.js.org): Fully command-compatible-with-npm tool which uses symlinks and thus is blazingly fast and space efficient.

 Git for Version Control and Deployments
 =======================================

-Git has become not only a standard version control system, but also—because of its distributed nature—Git has become the default transport mechanism of deployment (i.e., enables you to send source code).
+Git has become not only a standard version control system, but also—because of its distributed nature—Git has become the default transport mechanism of deployment because it enables you to send source code.

 Platform as a service (PaaS) solutions often leverage Git for deploys, because it’s already a part of many development flows.
 Instead of “pushing” your code to GitHub or BitBucket, the destination becomes a PaaS-like Heroku, Azure, or Nodejitsu.
 Git is also used for continuous deployment and continuous integration (e.g., TravisCI, CircleCI).

-Even when IaaS solutions are used, systems such as [Chef](http://docs.opscode.com) (<http://docs.opscode.com>) can be used.
+Even when Infrastructure-as-a-Service (IaaS) solutions are used, developers can leverage automated systems like [Chef](http://docs.opscode.com) (<http://docs.opscode.com>).

 Installing Git
 --------------